-Prevention programmes have been very successful in decreasing depression.
-Active community methods to prevent depression involve school-based programmes enhancing positive thinking in children and adolescents.
-Also, interventions for parents of children with behavioural problems may diminish parental depressive symptoms and improve the outcomes for their children.
+Prevention programs have been very successful in decreasing depression.
+Active community methods to prevent depression involve school-based programs enhancing positive thinking in children and adolescents.
+Also, interventions for parents of children with behavioral problems may diminish parental depressive symptoms and improve the outcomes for their children.

 14. Depression can be diagnosed and treated

 Luckily, there are actual treatments for mild and severe depression, but health-care providers should keep in mind the possible adverse effects related to antidepressant medication.
 Diverse psychological healings include individual and/or group face-to-face psychological treatments provided by professionals.

 15. In fact, depression has more than one treatment

 There’s no such thing as ‘one-size-fits-all’ when it comes to treating depression, but usually, the treatments involve antidepressant medications, traditional forms of psychotherapy, or electroconvulsive therapy.

 Some studies suggest yes - as explored above, they are twice as likely to get a diagnosis.
 However, in a study from 2007 to 2011, twice as many women than men were prescribed anti depressants.
 These were sometimes in addition to other treatments.

 Are chromosomes predisposing more women to be depressed than men?